godotengine/godot-website/collections/_article/fill-blank-class-reference.md

 ---
 title: "Fill in the blank in the class reference"
 excerpt: "Godot's API reference is far from complete, but it's an effort to which every member of the community can partake!
-We organise a class reference writing campaign to aim towards 100% completion for Godot 2.1!"
+We organize a class reference writing campaign to aim towards 100% completion for Godot 2.1!"
 categories: ["news"]
 author: Rémi Verschelde
 image: /storage/app/uploads/public/572/070/c22/572070c227996527491135.png